-Renewable Energy Operation Centre Spain: a pioneering global project
+Renewable Energy Operation Centre (CORE) in Spain

 Of the main functions of the CORE in Toledo the following are worth highlighting: